kristapsdz/lowdown/diff.md

 #### Top-down

 The top-down optimisation, which is performed first, takes matched nodes and matches un-matched, non-terminal children by label.
+The children examined must be siblings of adjacent matching nodes.

 This is useful when, say, a document consists of several paragraphs where the text has changed within paragraphs.
 It won't be able to match